Looking after your health during the menopause

 Hormone replacement therapy (HRT) has transformed the lives of many women troubled by debilitating symptoms at menopause.
 But after taking HRT for a couple of years, some women find their symptoms begin to return.
 Why does this happen and what can be done to remedy the issue?
-We ask the experts.

-But although HRT can vastly improve quality of life for many women, it is not uncommon for menopausal symptoms to re-emerge after it has been used for several years.
+Although HRT can vastly improve quality of life for many women, it is not uncommon for menopausal symptoms to re-emerge after it has been used for several years.

 Why menopausal symptoms may return